vueuse/vueuse/packages/core/createGlobalState/index.md

 # createGlobalState

-> Keep state in global scope to be reused across Vue instances
+> Keep states in the global scope to be reused across Vue instances

 ## Usage